A topological characterisation of the Kashiwara-Vergne groups: Homomorphic expansions

 \begin{prop} Any homomorphic expansion $Z: \wf \to \A$ induces a map on the completion $\widehat{Z}: \hatwf \to \A$, with $\gr \widehat{Z} = \id_A$.
 Furthermore, this correspondence is a bijection between the set of homomorphic expansions and filtered circuit algebra maps $W: \hatwf \to \A$ which respect auxiliary operations and for which $\gr W=\id_\A$. \end{prop}

 \begin{proof}The setup can be summarised in the following commutative diagram:

-It is clear that if $W: \hatwf \to \A$ is a filtered circuit algebra map respecting auxiliary operations and $\gr W=\id_\A$, then it restricts, via precomposition with the inclusion $\wf \hookrightarrow \hatwf$, to a homomorphic expansion $Z$.
-It therefore remains to show that each homomorphic expansion $Z$ extends to a map $W$ with the necessary properties.
+It is clear that if $W: \hatwf \to \A$ is a filtered circuit algebra map respecting auxiliary operations and $\gr W=\id_\A$, then it induces a homomorphic expansion $Z=W\circ \gamma$ via pre-composition with the canonical map $\gamma: \wf \rightarrow \hatwf$.
+It therefore remains to show that each homomorphic expansion $Z$ can be completed to a map $W$ with the necessary properties.

 Let $Z_{\leq m}: \mathbb{Q}[\wf] \to \A_{\leq m}$ denote the composition $p_{\leq m} \circ Z$, where $p_{\leq m}$ is the quotient map which truncates $\A$ at degree $m$.
-Note that by the universal property of expansions, $Z_{\leq m}$ restricted to $\calI_{m+1}$ is zero, and therefore it makes sense to talk about $Z_{\leq m}$ as a map on $\mathbb{Q}[\wf]/\calI^{m+1}$:
+Note that by the universal property of expansions, $Z_{\leq m}$ restricted to $\calI^{m+1}$ is zero, and therefore it makes sense to talk about $Z_{\leq m}$ as a map on $\mathbb{Q}[\wf]/\calI^{m+1}$:

 The maps $Z_{\leq m}$ for $ m\in \Z_{\geq 0}$ are compatible with the projections $\mathbb{Q}[\wf]/\calI^{m} \leftarrow \mathbb{Q}[\wf]/\calI^{m+1}$, and $\A_{\leq m} \leftarrow \A_{\leq m+1}$, and therefore, by the functoriality of inverse limits, induce a filtered circuit algebra map